 This is a place that has been described as a drinker paradise as well as an architectural marvel.
 In fact, if you mention the Golden Gai to anyone who knows Tokyo well, they will immediately smile and start giving you a list of their favorite bars in the region.

 I am typically a wine lounge kind of lady.
-Take me to a swanky place with Lorde playing in the background, cushioned couch seating and a large selection of red wine to choose from and I will be as happy as a monkey with a peanut machine.
+Take me to a swanky place with Lorde playing in the background, cushioned couch seating and a large selection of red wine and I will be happy.
 Drinking in a Shinjuku Golden Gai bar in Tokyo was nothing like that, in fact it was the complete opposite.